10 Reasons and Fixes to Loud PC Fans When Idle

 When doing that, ensure you follow these guidelines:

 • Don’t use a vacuum cleaner or blower to protect your PC from damage by static charges.
-However, if you must, make sure that you are grounded and the device you are using is well earthed.
+However, if you must, ensure that you are grounded and that your device is well-earthed.
 Avoid direct contact with any components while you are using such devices.

 • Don’t blow the dust by mouth to avoid depositing moisture on your computer’s components.